anthonybudd/3D-Printed-BLDC-Analysis/README.md

 I recently saw [this video by HM Projects](https://www.youtube.com/watch?v=OZarwftUh8w) where he builds a 3D printed motor.
 I have not been successful in replicating this build so I am compiling my notes here to figure out why my version does not work ([video](./)).
 When power is connected the motor just shakes it does not rotate as shown in the video.
 I have tested my ESC with a working BLDC motor and the ESC works fine.

-It's worth noting that while HMProjects video is impressive, its quite light on practical build instructions many details need to be interpreted.

 [Winding Scheme Calculator](https://www.bavaria-direct.co.za/scheme/calculator/)

 <img src="./img/maxresdefault.jpg" width="500"/>